NVIDIA/TensorRT-Model-Optimizer/docs/source/getting_started/_installation_for_Linux.rst

     and for NVIDIA NeMo framework, you can use the `NeMo container <https://catalog.ngc.nvidia.com/orgs/nvidia/containers/nemo/tags>`_.
     Both of these containers come with Model Optimizer pre-installed.
 Make sure to update the Model Optimizer to the latest version if not already.

-    For ONNX PTQ, you can use the docker image from `onnx_ptq Dockerfile <https://github.com/NVIDIA/TensorRT-Model-Optimizer/tree/main/examples/onnx_ptq/docker>`_ which includes the latest publicly available TensorRT version, providing access to cutting-edge features and superior performance.
+    For ONNX / TensorRT use cases, you can also use the `TensorRT container <https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorrt/tags>`_ which provides superior performance to the PyTorch container.

 .. tab:: Local environment (PIP / Conda)